...and foster compassionate care

 The Summer Education Institute (SEI) was inspired by a growing need in health professions education and practice to prepare clinicians for a multitude of complex roles.
 For example, the health advocate, the collaborator, and the professional.
 These roles must be performed within a complex health care system that aims to support compassionate, equitable, and person-centered care orientations, while also managing limited resources, quality, safety, and accountability.
 Aligned with these needs, SEI brings together educators interested in the theory and practice of transformative education and critical pedagogies.

 We invite health professions teachers/educators, clinicians, administrators, leaders, scholars, and others, to join us.
-SEI participants are interested in preparing health professions learners for the humanistic and social-relational aspects of health care practice (e.g. collaboration and advocacy).
+SEI participants are interested in preparing health professions learners for the humanistic, social and relational aspects of health care practice with a commitment to equity, diversity, and inclusivity.
+Transformative education can support critically reflective practitioners in navigating practice challenges and changing systems.

 SEI is a three-day intensive program, usually running 8:30am - 5pm with one evening event.